 The GISSI-Prevenzione trial couldn’t reveal any beneficial effect of Vitamin E on the endpoints of myocardial infarction, stroke, or death for the patients who had had a myocardial infarction (Lancet.
 1999).

-Vitamin E is known as the reproduction vitamin and selenium often enhances the biological activity of vitamin E. Therefore, an extensive study has been undertaken on the effectiveness of these dietary supplements in preventing prostate cancer.
-Selenium and Vitamin E Cancer Prevention Trial (SELECT) involving 35,533 Americans, studied the potential of selenium (200 µg/day) and vitamin E (400 IU/day) to prevent prostate cancer.
-The results of this trial showed an increased risk of prostate cancer in the vitamin E group, and an increased risk of type 2 diabetes – in the selenium group ( Lippman SM, et al. 2009).
+Vitamin E is known as the reproduction vitamin, and selenium often enhances the biological activity of vitamin E. Therefore, an extensive study has been undertaken on the effectiveness of these dietary supplements in preventing prostate cancer.
+Selenium and Vitamin E Cancer Prevention Trial (SELECT), involving 35,533 Americans, studied the potential of selenium (200 µg/day) and vitamin E (400 IU/day) to prevent prostate cancer.
+The results of this trial showed an increased risk of prostate cancer in the vitamin E group and an increased risk of type 2 diabetes – in the selenium group ( Lippman SM et al. 2009).
 The clinical trial was stopped because of ethical and safety concerns.
-Three years later following the first report of SELECT in 2009, the rate of prostate cancer in the vitamin E supplementation group raised to 17% higher (P = 0.008) compared with the placebo group.
+Following the first report of SELECT in 2009, the rate of prostate cancer in the vitamin E supplementation group rose to 17% higher (P = 0.008) compared with the placebo group.
 These results certainly show that vitamin E supplementation significantly increases the risk of prostate cancer among healthy men (Klein EA. et al. 2011).

 The additive and synergistic effects of phytochemicals in plant foods have been suggested to be in charge of their antioxidant and anticancer potentials.
 This partially explains why no single antioxidant can substitute the mixture of phytochemicals in fruits and vegetables to achieve the observed health benefits.

-However, I am not advocating to avoid any kind of additives.
-But you need to understand that the pure phytochemicals of plants often do not possess the full spectrum of health benefits of whole foods, and hence, whenever you have a choice, always give preference to whole healthy food.
-And sometimes, contrary to expectations, the supplements even can harm your health as in the case with vitamin E. Therefore, one must always be careful with the choice of additives and especially with the duration of their use.
+However, I am not advocating avoiding any kind of additives.
+But you need to understand that the pure phytochemicals of plants often do not possess the full spectrum of health benefits of whole foods, and hence, whenever you have a choice, always give preference to the whole, healthy food.
+And sometimes, contrary to expectations, the supplements can even harm your health, as with vitamin E. Therefore, one must always be careful with the choice of additives, especially with their use duration.